Networks of Causal Abstractions: A Sheaf-theoretic Framework: Learning causal abstraction networks

-To address these challenges, we propose an efficient search strategy that leverages the compositionality of CAs \Cref{lemma:composedCA}.
-In addition, building on \Cref{th:existenceCA}, we introduce a problem formulation alternative to \cite{d2025causal} for local problems avoiding nonconvex, costly objectives, and the related \spectral algorithm that applies to both positive definite and semidefinite cases.
-Throughout, we assume full prior knowledge of the CA structure $\B_{ji}$, which is still a challenging setting \cite{d2025causal}.
+To solve \eqref{eq:globalProblemGMM}, we propose an efficient search strategy over the candidate edge set $\mathcal{F}$ that leverages the compositionality of CAs in Lem.\nb\ref{lemma:composedCA}.
+In particular, as detailed below, compositionality allows us to exploit transitive closure to progressively propagate inferred relations across edges, thus avoiding the need to solve all $|\mathcal{F}|$ local problems and significantly reducing their number during the optimization process.
+Throughout, we assume full prior knowledge of the CA structure $\B_{ji}$, which is still a challenging setting relevant for application domains such as neuroscience \citep{d2025causal} and deep learning \citep{geiger2025causal}, as also demonstrated by our financial application in \cref{sec:finappl}.